Javanisation: Modern history

 After the Indonesian revolution (1945–1949) and the independence of Indonesia, many of Indonesian national symbols are derived from its Majapahit legacy, an empire that centred in Java in 14th to 15th century.
 Indonesian flag displayed Majapahit colours, the national motto Bhinneka Tunggal Ika and the state ideology Pancasila also demonstrates its Majapahit legacy.
 Indonesian founding fathers, especially Sukarno did dig into Indonesian past of indigenous wisdom and philosophy to formulate the new nationhood of Indonesia.
 Naturally Javanese culture as one of the most influential major element in Indonesian culture contributed its share of influences.

-During Suharto's New Order regime (1966–1998), the political culture of Indonesia is somewhat perceived as being Javanised.
-The administration levels were also arranged in Javanese styles and idioms, such as Kabupaten and desa, the terms that originally not familiar in some of Indonesian provinces, such as West Sumatra and Irian Jaya.
+During Suharto's New Order regime (1966–1998), the political culture of Indonesia was somewhat perceived as being Javanised.
+The administration levels were also arranged in Javanese styles and idioms, such as Kabupaten and desa, the terms that were originally not familiar in some of Indonesian provinces, such as West Sumatra and Irian Jaya.
 In this post-independence Indonesia sense, the term "Javanisation" is used to describe the process whereby ethnic Javanese and Javanised individuals gradually became the overwhelming and disproportionate majority of the governing elite in the Indonesian post-independence era.